Online Therapy vs. Self-Paced Courses: Which Is Right for Your Healing?

 When we apply The Systemic Lens, we have to name the uncomfortable truth: the reason this comparison post needs to exist is a systemic failure.

 In a world of adequate mental health care, every person who needed trauma therapy would have access to it.
 That’s not the world we live in.
 The average wait for a trauma therapist in a major U.S. city is four to eight weeks.
 Many therapists don’t take insurance.
 The $450-per-session market rate is prohibitive for most people.
-Courses exist as a genuine response to a systemic failure — not a luxury product for people who don’t want to do real work.
+Courses exist as a genuine response to a systemic failure.
+Not a luxury product for people who don’t want to do real work.

 There is no shame in using a course because therapy isn’t accessible right now.
 There is no shame in choosing the tool that fits your life.
 The system failed you; you didn’t fail the system.